 The Vertical Rescue course conducted by Safety & Emergency Training Services is a nationally accredited course that is designed to provide students with the essential knowledge and skills to allow them to respond to incidents that will require rope rescue techniques as a member of an emergency response team, across a variety of industries.

-Note: This course has superseded but is equivalent to the Vertical Rescue course which is still available for students to book until at least Oct 2020
+Note: This course is a new release but is equivalent to Vertical Rescue course which is still available for students to book until at least June 2021

 - Prepare and respond to vertical rescue